-China is becoming more open to westerns and they are slowly catching up on the international stage when it comes to world travelers.
+China is becoming more open to westerns and they are slowly catching up on the international stage when it comes to world travellers.
 Private schools offer Mandarin lessons to students and teachers who choose to study abroad, mostly in major cities like Beijing and Shanghai.
 Learning the language at a smaller school can be another option, rather than studying at a Chinese university, giving you the chance to socialize with other international students of all ages, and participate in cultural events and activities.

 If you’re new to the language, try to practice at least eight hours a week of study time to the language; this will increase your confidence when conversing with others abroad.
 After a month or so you’ll already start finding your Chinese skills useful in the culture.
 The more you c speak Chinese out in public with real people, the less time you’ll need in the classroom.

 Learning the language is difficult but despite this many international students are signing up to learn.
 Foreign students are signing up to speak and learn Chinese; and student enrollment increases by the day.
 One of the most common activities within the university culture is language study, namely Chinese students who want to improve their English skills provide free classes to foreign students who enrolled to learn Mandarin.

 China is a large region and there is an infinite number of ways to travel without knowing the entire language.
 Be aware that local dialects and accents can vary dramatically, and most people, particularly older citizens, speak their provincial dialect as a first language and Mandarin Chinese as a second language.
 Learning Chinese in Beijing is a safe bet, as that’s where standard Mandarin was originated.